scious/documentation/docs/scious-search/latest.md

 <Arcade src="https://demo.arcade.software/9svSsMqR779w8ebVNCv4?embed" />

 Now that you have a feel for how the Search Admin Dashboard looks and feels, let's add it to your app.
 Follow these directions.
+Towards the middle, you'll be asked to open the our `Admin Dashboard Template` - link to our editor for that [is here](https://bubble.io/page?type=page&name=scious-search-admin&id=scious-plugins&tab=tabs-1).
+You'll be directed to copy the `Group Search Admin Dashboard` group "with workflows" and "Paste with workflows" into your app.

 <Arcade src="https://demo.arcade.software/ibtoHyvfJMfcM3N97F9W?embed" />

 ## Implement search

-We can now start searching our records!
-Walk through making
+Once you've synced your data type(s) of interest, we can start searching them!
+This is as easy as placing our [Scious Search visual element](#scious-search) onto your page (a page other than your `sync-admin` page), specifying:

+- `Search Provider`
+- `Result type`
+- `Fields to search`

+and finally displaying the visual element's `Search Results` in a repeating group.
+We're actively creating a demo like the ones above to demonstrate this **as you read this** and will update this section to better illustrate this soon.
+In the mean time, check out any of the Scious Search visual elements [from our demo](https://bubble.io/page?type=page&name=scious-search&id=scious-plugins&tab=tabs-1) to see exactly how this is setup.

 ## Keep your search index synchronized